-This tutorial will cover setting up a simple web map on ArcGIS Online, and then using the ArcGIS Collector App to add data to that map using a smartphone.
+This tutorial will cover setting up a simple web map on ArcGIS Online, and then using the ArcGIS Collector app to add field data to that map using a smartphone.

 - Create the feature service